Different Types of Stocks and Stock Classifications

 Welcome back to the Cash Cow Couple investing series.
 You may want to refresh with the last article on how the stock market works before beginning this one.
 It’s all about stocks again today.
-And more specifically, the different types of stocks.
+And more specifically, the different types of stocks that an investor can own.

 There are many different types of stocks and different classifications that are used to group stocks together.
 Let’s take a look at each of these stock classifications.